You'll find you can't afford to go without a geothermal heat pump.

 Consider the benefits in addition to financial incentives and flexible payment plans, and you can make monthly payments on your system with the money saved on heating and cooling costs.

 The cost to install a geothermal heat pump varies by home or building size, geographic location, ground loop size, and product selection, so there is no set cost.
 The bottom line is that when compared to traditional HVAC systems, geothermal heat pumps are the most environmentally-friendly and provide more cost-savings, a higher level of comfort, and better air quality.
-If you'd like to know the approximate cost for your home or building, we offer a FREE geothermal design and quote.
+If you'd like to know the approximate cost for your home or building, we offer a FREE geothermal design and will direct you to a qualified installer for a quote.

 Hydron Module has partnered with an institution that offers flexible financing specifically for energy-efficient home improvement projects, so you could install a geothermal heat pump with no money down.
 Terms of a loan are available from 12 months to 15 years.